uiceds/project-team-front-row/manuscript.md

 While the clusters provide valuable insights, the model’s reliance on a fixed k-value introduces some subjectivity.
 Though the k-values were set in this analysis, they remain arbitrary and may need adjustment to better suit a specific region’s needs or policy objectives.
 These k-values can be tailored to the desired scale of intervention or available resources, ensuring that high-risk zones are accurately identified.
 There are further limitations with the k-means clustering model.
 The k-means algorithm’s randomness in its initialization of centroids can result in a variation of cluster locations across multiple runs of the model.
 This inconsistency undermines the reproducibility of the results.
 Future implementations should explore methods to stabilize cluster initialization.
 Furthermore, the model treats all incidents equally, without accounting for factors such as fatality counts.
 Incorporating a weighting system could improve the model’s accuracy by emphasizing more severe incidents, leading to a more meaningful representation of risk analysis.

 If this project were to continue beyond this current semester, the model could be improved to take in additional factors such as weather, road conditions, and event data to enrich the clustering model and perhaps increase the reproducibility of the results.
 Additionally, more data could be used over a larger span of time, especially for smaller communities in which the amount of drunk driving incidents might not be large enough over the course of a single year to create meaningful clusters.

+### Neural Network

+While the neural network model shows promise, its current accuracy does not make it usable for practical purposes.
+A negative R² value was calculated, which indicates a poor model fit.
+This is primarily due to the limitation of the dataset, which includes only one year of fatal accident data.
+Although the model’s accuracy is not yet high enough to be considered fully reliable, any reduction in drunk driving accidents, even modest, could still have a significant positive impact on public safety.
+To improve the model's accuracy, one potential approach would be to extend the dataset to include all DUI-related incidents, not just fatal accidents.
+Additionally, using data from multiple years could help the model capture more diverse patterns and improve its overall performance.

 ## References {.page_break_before}